 “Notification Email Address” means the email address(es) designated by Customer in the applicable Order Form.

-"Order Form" means an order form or other document issued by Google under this Agreement, including data sheets associated with Services described in the order form, and executed by Customer and Google specifying the Services Google will provide to Customer.
+“Order Form” means an order form or other document issued by Google under the Agreement, including data sheets associated with Services described in the order form, and executed by Customer and Google specifying the Services Google will provide to Customer.

 “Partner” means a third party authorized by Google to resell the Services.